Jim Doherty (footballer)

-Jim Doherty (born 13 September 1958 in Kilmarnock), is a Scottish retired football midfielder.
+Jim Doherty (13 September 1958 – 4 August 2024) was a Scottish footballer who played as a midfielder.

 Doherty began his career with hometown team Kilmarnock, before moving to Clyde in 1981.
 He enjoyed the best spell of his career at Shawfield, making over 200 appearances in all competitions for the club.
 He had spells with Queen of the South and Stranraer, before injury forced him to retire in 1990.

+Doherty died on 4 August 2024, at the age of 65.